 However, the conquering English were unable to take up the total execution of the shattered enemy forces.
 If they had been able to follow through and kill the armies as they fled, it could have destroyed the Scottish army.

-The Battle of Shrewsbury took place in 1403 close to the centre of Shrewsbury at battlefield church.
-King Henry V went into battle against a mutineer army led by Henry Percy, this was a battle of rebellion in which Henry Percy was defeated and killed and it all took place near the centre of Shrewsbury in England.
+The Battle of Shrewsbury took place in 1403 close to the center of Shrewsbury at battlefield church.
+King Henry V went into battle against a mutineer army led by Henry Percy, this was a battle of rebellion in which Henry Percy was defeated and killed and it all took place near the center of Shrewsbury in England.